theochem/horton/doc/user_estruct_hf_dft.rst

 one-body Hamiltonian can be computed without any prior guess.

 The function :py:func:`~horton.meanfield.guess.guess_core_hamiltonian` can be used to compute the core hamiltonian guess.
-This type of guess does only relies on a simple one-body Hamiltonian, usually consisting of the kinetic energy and the interaction with the external field.
+This type of guess only relies on a simple one-body Hamiltonian, usually consisting of the kinetic energy and the interaction with the external field.
 In case of an unrestricted calculation, this means that the same initial orbital guess is made for the alpha and beta